tanushrin/data-the_botanist/README.md

 We will demonstrate their differences, advantages, and disadvantages.

 To start the recap, open `Recap.ipynb` in `jupyter notebook`.
+Let's use a Machine Learning algorithm to help us classify these penguins based on their characteristics.

 🚀 Your turn!